heyitsyuliya/chat-app/README.md

 - [ ] Play a sound when sending and receiving messages

 ### Bugs:
-- [ ] After I clear the cache userId key is getting set to undefined and that breaks the app and React displays a very mean error.
-To fix this, I need to clear local storage for my app
+- [x] After I clear the cache userId key is getting set to undefined and that breaks the app and React displays a very mean error.
+To fix this, I need to clear local storage for my app.
+UserID is created instantly after the app is rebuilt, if I refresh on login page, the app crashes

 👇👇👇You probably won't need this, but I'll just keep this here anyway👇👇👇